DevMountain/react-intro-class/README.md

 Our header has two pieces : The visible text and an invisible input box.
 We're going to wire up the header so that when we click on it we can type in the invisible input box and the text part will update.

-VOCAB : class method = A class method is a method on a class.
-It is a sibling to the constructor function.

 ### Instructions

 * Open `Calculator.js`. ( `src/components/Calculator/Calculator.js` )
 * Create a `constructor` method on the same level as the `render` method.
   * Inside the `contructor` method invoke the `super()` method.
   * After `super()`, create a state object that has a `header` property and give it a default value of `"Calculator"`.
-* Create a class method called `updateHeader` that takes `val` as a parameter.
+* Create a prototype method on the class called `updateHeader` that takes `val` as a parameter.
   * This method should set the `header` property on state to the value of `val`. ( hint: `this.setState({...})` )
 * Add an `onChange` event to the input element with an id of `#header-input` and make its value be an arrow function that receives a parameter `e`.
 This parameter represents the changeEvent object.
 * Inside the arrow function, call the `updateHeader` method and pass in the value from the event: `e.target.value`.